gnolang/blog/posts/2024-04-15_gno-tokyo/README.md

 Last week, we hosted the first ever Gno.land meetup in Tokyo, Japan with the event taking place at [Crypto Lounge GOX](https://cryptoloungegox.com/) located in one of the city's most central points, Shinjuku City.
-We had 20+ attendees from a variety of backgrounds from Web3, to developers, to traditional business and fintech.
+We had 20+ attendees from a variety of backgrounds ranging from Web3, to developers, traditional business, and fintech.
 The meetup, presented in Japanese, is part of our ongoing initiative to host regional, in-person opportunities for people around the world to get to know Gno.land.